andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 - It only works with typefaces with letters that are connected at the baseline and where the connection is not cruvilinear.
 - If the typeface have ligatures other than *lam-alif* that you wish to retain, they must be added to the classes and patters of `\XeTeXinterchartoks`.
 - Vowel signs and similar negate the stretchable kashida.
-- Your may not be able to resist the urge to hang your beautiful Arabic text columns on your office wall.
+- Your may not be able to resist the urge to decorate your office wall with your new beautiful Arabic text columns.

 [^microtype]: There is also a third method: to stretch or squeeze letters by a measure that is too small to be noticeable on individual letters but that have an accumulated effect that provides a variability used for justifying the text.
 See the documentation for the [`mycrotype` package](https://www.ctan.org/pkg/microtype?lang=en) for a discussion and implementation in LaTeX.
 [^utopia]: أحمد خالد توفيق، ٢٠١٤. *يوتوبيا*، دير ميريت، القاهرة.